 Applications of Integration 3 – Volumes of Rotation

-In out last post we discussed volumes of figures with regular cross sections.
-Many common figures can be analyzed as some region being rotated around a line, possibly one of its edges.
+In our last post we discussed volumes of figures with regular cross sections.
+Many common figures can be analyzed as some region rotated around a line, possibly one of its edges.
 For example, the region between the x-axis and the segment with equation from x = 0 to

 x = h when rotated around the x-axis generates a cone with height h and a base with a radius of r.
 This has regular cross-sections which are circles for any value of x between 0 and h.
 Their areas are.
 So based on the idea in my previous post the volume is the integral of the cross-section area times the thickness:

 Since circular cross-sections are very common (at least in calculus books) this is often treated as a separate topic with its own ideas and formulas.
 It really is not.
 It’s the basic idea applied to figures with circular sections; the cross-section area as a function of x is ; the thickness is